WICG/webpackage/README.md

    executable.
 8. The same magic number: `F0 9F 8C 90 F0 9F 93 A6` (🌐📦 in UTF-8).

+All metadata sections and each resource in the main content is prefixed with its 8-byte little-endian length.

 The MIME type of this format is `application/package`.
 TODO: Is that right?

 Note that this top-level information is *not signed*, and so can't be trusted.
 Only information in the manifest and below can be trusted.

 The manifest and certificates are used to sign the contents of the package.
 The index is used when the package is stored on disk, to find resources quickly.
-And the start page should be loaded when a UA is navigated to the package itself.

 ### Index

 The index is optional, and can be added by a client after the package is downloaded.

-It contains a series of lines (terminated by `\r\n`) of the form
+It consists of its own 8-byte length, followed by a series of lines (terminated by `\r\n`) of the form

 ```
-URL offset length
+URL offset
 ```

-Where offset and length are 64-bit integers, and the URLs are absolute.
+Where an offset is a 64-bit integer (written out as digits), and the URLs are absolute.
 Offsets are interpreted relative to the first byte of the package.
+There's no need to include a resource's length in the index because the offset points directly to the length at the start of the resource.
 All resources in the package should be included in the index, even if they come from a different origin.